dzynity/golden-ratio-calculator/README.md

 # golden-ratio-calculator
 Use our Golden Ratio Calculator to effortlessly apply this principle to your projects.
 Achieve visually pleasing and balanced designs in architecture and interior design.
-Access the tool on the link below https://www.dzynity.com/golden-ratio-calculator
+Access the tool on the link
+https://www.dzynity.com/golden-ratio-calculator

 # Understanding and Using the Golden Ratio: A Comprehensive Guide